anastasiadevana/HeadphoneMotion/README.md

 if (HeadphoneMotion.IsHeadphoneMotionAvailable())
 {
     // Subscribe to the rotation callback.
-    // You can also subsribe to OnHeadRotationRaw event to get the x, y, z, w values as they come from the API.
+    // You can also subscribe to OnHeadRotationRaw event to get the x, y, z, w values as they come from the API.
     HeadphoneMotion.OnHeadRotationQuaternion += HandleHeadRotationQuaternion;

     // Start tracking headphone motion.